GLOBAL MARKETS-Dollar rules; ECB stimulus boosts bonds but not stocks

 "One unresolved and really critical issue is what's going on in volatility," said Andrew Sheets, chief cross-asset strategist at Morgan Stanley.
 "I think that volatility needs to stabilise before the broader market can heal."

-MSCI's world equity index, which tracks shares in 49 countries, fell 0.9%.
-Wall Street futures also fell, pointing in volatile trading to losses of around 2%. .
+MSCI's world equity index, which tracks shares in 49 countries, shed 0.72%.

 ITALIAN YIELDS FALL